-Studies have found long-term PPI use may result in serious side effects, including bone fractures and sometimes life-threatening kidney problems.
+Studies have found long-term PPI use may result in serious side effects, including bone fractures, gut infections and sometimes life-threatening kidney problems.
 Always consult with a doctor before you make changes to your medications.
 Stopping PPIs without a step-down plan can result in serious health problems.

 What Are PPIs and How Do They Work?

 PPIs are the most powerful type of medicine available for reducing stomach acid, according to Harvard Health Publishing.
 The medicine comes in capsules, tablets and/or a powder, depending on the brand.
 Instructions usually say to take the medicine a half-hour or an hour before the first meal of the day.

 Your stomach relies on acid to help you digest the food you eat.
 Proton pumps in the lining of your stomach produce the acid.
 But excess acid can damage the esophagus or create a burning sensation in the chest called heartburn.

 Once a PPI enters the bloodstream and reaches the stomach lining, it blocks the tiny pumps from churning out gastric acid.

 The FDA approved Prilosec as a prescription treatment for gastroesophageal reflux disease, or GERD, in 1989.
 It was the first PPI approved in the United States.

 Since then, several other brand name PPIs have hit the market.
 The FDA has also approved over-the-counter versions and a lengthy list of generic versions of the drugs.